jacobmstein/cs1302-phased-list/README.md

-* **Project Directory Structure:** <a id="struct"/>The location of the default package for the source code should be a direct subdirectory of `cs1302-listadt` called `src`.
-When the project is compiled, the `-d` option should be used with `javac` to make the default package for compiled code a direct subdirectory of `cs1302-listadt` called `bin`.
+* **Project Directory Structure:** <a id="struct"/>The location of the default package for the source code should be a direct subdirectory of `cs1302-phased-list` called `src`.
+When the project is compiled, the `-d` option should be used with `javac` to make the default package for compiled code a direct subdirectory of `cs1302-phased-list` called `bin`.

-  If you follow this structure, then you would type the following to compile your code, assuming you are in the top-level project directory `cs1302-listadt`:
+  If you follow this structure, then you would type the following to compile your code, assuming you are in the top-level project directory `cs1302-phased-list`:

   ```
-  $ javac -cp listadt.jar -d bin src/cs1302/list/ArrayStringList.java
+  $ javac -cp phase1.jar -d bin src/cs1302/list/ArrayStringList.java
-  $ javac -cp listadt.jar -d bin src/cs1302/list/LinkedStringList.java
+  $ javac -cp phase1.jar -d bin src/cs1302/list/LinkedStringList.java
   ```

   Remember, when you compile `.java` files individually, there might be dependencies between the files.
 In such cases, the order in which you compile the code matters.
-Also, if more than one default package is needed (e.g., `listadt.jar` and some other directory like `bin`), then a colon `:` can be used to separate each path in a list of multiple paths supplied to `-cp` (e.g., `-cp listadt.jar:bin`).
+Also, if more than one default package is needed (e.g., `phase1.jar` and some other directory like `bin`), then a colon `:` can be used to separate each path in a list of multiple paths supplied to `-cp` (e.g., `-cp phase1.jar:bin`).
 For more information, see ["Setting the Classpath"](https://github.com/cs1302uga/cs1302-tutorials/blob/master/packages.md#setting-the-class-path) in the package tutorial.